 How it works:

-- You propose a course, including a brief description, your preferred meeting dates and times.
+You propose a course, including a brief description, and your preferred meeting dates and times.

-- Once the course is accepted, OLLI arranges facilities & marketing, registers students and collects payment.
+Once the course is accepted, OLLI arranges facilities and marketing, registers students, and collects payment.

 You teach your course to a fabulous community of lifelong learners.